-Health, Exercise, and Sport Sciences is engaged in understanding and promoting physical activity.
-Our goal is to examine how physical activity and sport contribute to the quality of life.
-We do this from a wide range of perspectives, including biology, physiology, psychology, sociology and philosophy, so our graduates are able to conceptualize and analyze human movement in a holistic manner.
+Welcome to the department of Health, Exercise, and Sport Sciences!
+Our department is engaged in understanding and promoting health and human movement.
+Our goal is to examine how movement-based physical activities, exercise, and sport contribute to the quality of human life.
+We do this from a wide range of perspectives including biology, chemistry, psychology, sociology, business, education, and philosophy to ensure that our graduates are able to conceptualize and analyze health and human movement in a holistic manner.

 Choose from one of our concentrations to learn more about our program offerings.

 The Health, Exercise & Sport Sciences Department embraces three core values: Innovation, Immersion and Interdisciplinary.
 These three values will be stranded throughout all HESP courses.

 Immersive: The HESP Department facilitates learning not only through deep disciplinary information but also through immersive learning experiences.
 This immersion will occur in the courses through assignments, speakers and excursions.
 It will further extend beyond the classroom by providing students with a variety of experiential learning opportunities and internships.